jchapuis/fullstackscala-scaladays2025/slides.md

  - we get an interpreter for tapir definitions
  - we use tapir dsl to define the endpoint server logic
  - we get the http4s routes for this endpoint
- - then we decorate the routes with all kinds of middleware, more on that shortly
+ - which we decorate with all kinds of middleware, more on that shortly
  - then we can wire our server using the netty implementation

 ---